SebKuzminsky/MazakVQC1540/Bøn-README.md

 Powering on the SE relay (via "Servos Ready"/"SA") will release the Z brake, and if the Z servo is not running then the Z axis will drop towards the table.

+# Axis brakes

+## Z axis brake

+sheet 334A:
+* solenoid 60 opens Z brake, controlled by line #60

+sheet 406B:
+* line #60 (Z brake open) activates when ABRK relay closed
+* ABRK relay activates when EMS (e-stop ok) and SE (servos enable) are closed

+## Table Unclamp (for NC Table, aka rotary 4th axis)

+sheet 346A:
+* "Table Unclamp" solenoid 20 between #16 and #420 (AC, i think)
+* #420 is on TB-41, mentioned on sheet 338 2/5
+* #420 is on CA-4, sheet 338 3/5

+sheet 371A
+* "Table Unclamp" solenoid 20